moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_tutorial.rst

 Tutorial
 =================

 This section of the documentation contains more-detailed information about certain functions.
-I would recommend having the Reference open as well while reading this.
-Some video tutorials can be seen on the blog halfhourhacks.com.
+(The Reference contains a complete list of what is available).
+Some screencasts can be found on the "examples" page `here <lnz_02_examples.html>`_ .

 Scripts
 =================

-This is a full-fledged programming language, and functions and objects can be created.
+This is a full-fledged programming language, with loops, functions, and objects.
 The built in print() function can be used to print a value, sometimes useful for troubleshooting.
 The include() function will run the contents of another script file.
 See Scripts - Advanced for more information.

 Time
 =================

 Time.sleep() is used very frequently in scripts.
 It is used to pause the script, usually to wait for something to happen.
-For example, you cannot open a program and instantaneously interact with it - you must give the program time to load!
-Time.sleep(500) waits for half of a second and is a reasonable value.
+You cannot open a program and instantaneously interact with it - you must give the program time to load!
+Time.sleep(500) waits for half of a second and is typically a reasonable value.

 Process
 ================